dougalstanton/dougalstanton.net/projects.markdown

 some hobby projects.

 *   [ComicBake](/pages/comicbake.html): for writing quick comics
+*   [Git Checklist](/pages/git-checklist.html): for tracking TODOs in coding projects (or anything else you store in a git repository).
 *   Unix scripts & tools ([repo](http://github.com/dougalstanton/scripts))
 *   Functional Programming talk about code reuse of control flow constructs